danzeeeman/Code-Toolkit-Python.A.Fa24/Week01.md

 ## Week 1 — Wednesday, August 31 — Class notes

 ### One on One
-I want to schedule Virtual 1:Ones with everyone in the class periodically throughout the semester.
+I'm going to do 1:Ones with everyone in the class periodically throughout the semester.
 These informal chats will help me gage progress, help with confusion, and help me get to know each of you a bit better.

 ### Office Hours
 Office hours will be on-demand this semester.
-I'm usually available during the day except for some standing meetings I have at my day job at 1pm.
-If you send me an email or slack me on our slack I will usually get back to you soon.
-I basically live in front of a multiple computers so if I'm not getting back to you promptly its because I'm on a call (even then I'll reach out and tell you I'll be available soon probably) or asleep.
+I'm usually available during the day except for some standing meetings I have at my day job at 1pm/1:30pm.
+If you send me an email or slack me I will usually get back to you soon.
+I basically live in front of a multiple computers so if I'm not getting back to you promptly its because I'm on a call, asleep, or out on the town.

 ### Slack
 I invited you all to our slack and to our channel.
 If I have missed anyone please let me know right now!
-Please sign up as it is a way to contact me directly about issues with homework or readings.
+Please sign up as it is a way to contact me directly about issues with homework or readings (or anything else).

 ### Introduction